 1.3 We gather and use certain information about you, other service users, our staff and other individuals that we have a relationship with.
 We manage a significant amount of data, from a variety of sources.
 This data contains Personal Data and Sensitive Personal Data (known as Special Category Personal Data under the GDPR).

 1.4 This Policy will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from).
 This Policy sets out our duties in processing that data, and the procedures for the management of such data.

 2.1 It is a legal requirement that we process data correctly and that we collect, handle and store personal information in accordance with the relevant legislation.

 2.2 The relevant legislation in relation to the processing of data is:

-(b) The Privacy and Electronic Communications (EC Directive) Regulations 2003 (as may be amended by the proposed Regulation on Privacy and Electronic Communications).
+(c) The Privacy and Electronic Communications Regulations 2003 (as may be amended).

 3.1 We hold a variety of Data relating to you, which is known as Personal Data.
 The Personal Data held and processed by us is detailed within our Fair Processing Notice.

 3.1.1 Personal Data is that from which a living individual can be identified either by that data alone, or in conjunction with other data held by us.